Specialist Experience and Skills

 How I work: I pride myself on ensuring there are high, but realistic, expectations in place.
 I do so by implementing long term and short term targets, focusing on how we are going to get there and what progress will look like throughout.
 I believe that a child can only achieve by providing an engaging, safe, learning environment and most importantly, ensuring the child is ready to learn.
 I provide the child with a structured, well resources and appropriately pitched learning experience.
 The sessions will be well planned and planning will be used to inform the next steps.

-My specialist experience of teaching children with Autism (including high-functioning), Sensory processing and communication and interaction difficulties: I have worked as an ASC specialist for the last six years.
+My specialist experience of teaching children with communication, language and interaction difficulties, and/or sensory processing needs: I have worked as an ASC specialist for the last six years.
 This includes me oversee the ASC provision in a 2-19 special school and now working as a SEN advisor for children aged 2-19 in the mainstream setting.
-I have spent the last ten years working directly with CAMHS, OT and SALT to support children with autism and associated difficulties.
+I have spent the last ten years working directly with CAMHS, EP's, OT's and SALT to support children with communication, processing, sensory and physical needs.
 I would say this is my biggest passion and I spend a lot of my own time researching most recent practise, research and strategies.
 By doing so, I can implement strategies that engage the child and allow them to succeed in school and the community.
 I tailor my strategies and approaches according to each child's individual needs.
-I have a great deal of experience of implementing and using SCERTS, PECS and High Tech AAC (such as Snap and Core First) and sensory diets.
+I have a great deal of experience of implementing and using SCERTS, PECS and High Tech AAC (such as Tobii Dynavox; Snap and Core First) and sensory diets.
+I find the most recent advances in High Tech AAC, extremely exciting and a life line for the students I teach.
 I have also worked with children to develop higher level communication skills such as; body language, peer pressure, assertiveness and asking for help.

 My specialist experience of teaching children with processing and comprehension difficulties: I have spent the last three years specifically, working extremely closely with EP and SALT teams to find and familiarise myself with the most appropriate and accessible processing and comprehension resources for Reception, KS1 and KS2 children.
 Teaching children to break down tasks and explore different ways of processing information is such an empowering and beautiful skill to watch them develop.
 Trying to make comprehension resources and activities fun, engaging and accessible has become a new passion that I have found.
 Children I have worked with and implemented different approaches with are showing progress and many are developing a new found love of reading and learning.